Graduate Student Handbook

 If you are unable to find a new group, then you will be placed in the coursework master’s degree track and your eligibility to continue in the Ph.D. program will end at the end of the current term.
 You will not be eligible for Department support following this term.

 The Ph.D.
-Supervisory Committee form must be completed in consultation with the Major Professor no later than March 1st of the academic year.
+Supervisory Committee form must be completed in consultation with the Major Professor no later than February 1st of the first academic year.

 The student’s Ph.D.
 Supervisory Committee is directly responsible for yearly evaluation of student performance, including the Ph.D. candidacy exam, all seminar requirements, the data defense, and the Ph.D. defense.